 To Hell With Cholesterol.

-Explanations and interpretations regarding blood cholesterol levels and their significance in relation to metabolic health can be extremely confusing and misleading, and sugars’ part in this is very often misrepresented and misunderstood.
+Explanations and interpretations regarding blood cholesterol levels and their significance in relation to metabolic health, can be extremely confusing and misleading, and the part played by sugar in relation to this, is very often misrepresented and misunderstood.

 It is far from unusual to hear it said that sugar causes ‘high cholesterol’, and the implication here is that sugar is bad because high cholesterol it is then claimed, causes disease.

 Unfortunately that is only partly correct, and most likely not the part many are imagining.

 The physiological importance of cholesterol is not in dispute, however the relationship between ‘high cholesterol’ and disease outcomes is not anywhere near as black and white as is made out to be the case.

 Cholesterol is one of the building blocks – in combination with thyroid hormone and vitamin A – for many important and highly protective substances including pregnenolone, progesterone, dhea, and testosterone.
 The production of cholesterol is fundamental to the maintenance of optimal health.